Everything you need to know about being a park ranger in South Australia

 This includes controlling pest plants and feral animals, reducing grazing pressure, limiting land and waterway pollution, and protecting threatened species.

-3. Provide emergency response
+3. Providing emergency response

 Park rangers provide emergency response during the fire season to help battle bushfires, as well as providing support interstate during bushfires.